Charleston Sonatina Festival

 ***Auditions are currently planned to be conducted in-person in a socially distanced manner.
 However, Festival organizers are watching the situation regarding COVID-19 and will make a final determination regarding whether to hold auditions in-person or online before the registration deadline.***

-Winners’ Performance: November 21, 2020 Winning students will have a performance of their piece recorded in the Sanctuary of the Second Presbyterian Church of Charleston.
+Winners’ Performance: November 19, 6pm Winning students will perform their piece at the Sanctuary of the Second Presbyterian Church of Charleston at the beginning of Academy's Rush Hour Concert Series opening concert.

 *Registration fee is $20 per student.